sanjaybohr/Assignment-2.1/README.md

 Assignment 2_1
-1. How to Import SAS XPORT files into R with the foreign package? read.xport (foreign) read.xport(file)
+1.How to Import SAS XPORT files into R with the foreign package?

+         read.xport (foreign)
+            read.xport(file)

-2. How to Import SAS Files into R with the Haven package? install.packages("haven") library(haven) dat=read_sas("path to file", "path to formats catalog")
+2.How to Import SAS Files into R with the Haven package?

+       install.packages("haven")
+        library(haven)
+        dat=read_sas("path to file", "path to formats catalog")
 	Eg: path <-system.file("examples","iris.sas7bdat", package ="haven")
 	 read_sas(path)

 3. How to read Weka Attribute-Relation File Format (ARFF) files in R?
 Library(foreign)